evert/evert.github.com/resume.md

 ### Founder/CEO at Bad Gateway, Toronto, 2019-2023

 In June 2019 I founded a software development agency in Toronto.
-Our team buildt Web Applications and APIs for clients in a variety of industries.
+Our team built Web Applications and APIs for clients in a variety of industries.

 This company eventually grew to 7 employees.
 We worked for for a variety of customers, including start-ups, media companies and financial institutions.